rakutenintelligence-api/rakutenintelligence-api.github.io/resources.md

 This resource is accessible by GET.

 ### White-label Authorization
-If you are using white-label authorization, you have access to the following resources:
+If you are using server-side authorization, you have access to the following resources:

 **/api/v1/users**